sametz/nmrmint/docs/source/introduction.rst

 The total spectrum is 'minted' from a series of subspectrum simulations for individual signals or groups of signals.
 These subspectra are added to the total spectrum, and the resulting spectrum can be exported as a PDF or EPS file.

 Individual first-order signals can be simulated, as well as second-order systems of up to 8 nuclei.
-Currently the simulation is capped at 8 nuclei for performance reasons, but if the code for the quantum-mechanical routines can be further optimized this may be expanded.
+Currently the simulation is capped at 8 nuclei for performance reasons, but this may be extended if the code for the quantum-mechanical routines can be further optimized.

-Individual subspectra can have their own peak width setting, allowing for broadened signals such as for OH/NH.
+Individual subspectra can have custom linewidth settings.
+This allows the simulation of broadened signals such as for OH/NH protons undergoing exchange.

-The frequency of the spectometer in MHz can also be adjusted, e.g. simulating a 100 MHz spectrometer results in a horizontal scale of 1 ppm = 100 Hz.
+The frequency of the spectometer in MHz can also be adjusted.
+Simulating a 100 MHz spectrometer results in a horizontal scale of 1 ppm = 100 Hz.